3DBrainMiner is a analysis framework developped in collaboration between the LISTIC (USMB), the LIFAT (U.Ttours) and the NECOS team of INRAE Nouzilly.

 • i/ making images, segmentations, and graph representations of brain available to the Neuroscience, Animal Sciences and Machine Learning research communities =>3DBrainModels

-• ii/ providing open access to the source codes of the tools developped to generate graph models of brain => 3DBrainMiner platform.
+• ii/ providing open access to the source codes of the tools developped to generate graph representations of the brains => 3DBrainMiner platform.

 The produced graphs can combine a wide variety of information such as morphometric (volume, distance, ...), structural (signal intensity) and functional (symmetry, connection strength, ...) variables.